takedatmh/CBIDAU_tsukuba/README.md

 Non-source downloads such as WAR files and several Linux packages can be found on our [GitHub].

 # Source
 Our latest and greatest source of CB-IDAU can be found on [GitHub].
-Fork us!

 [GitHub]: https://github.com/takedatmh/CBIDAU_tsukuba
 [wiki]: https://github.com/takedatmh/CBIDAU_tsukuba/wiki